Evaluation Results

 - Axis type:

-: The calculated gradients of each objective with
+objectives: The calculated gradients of each objective with respect to

-respect to each variable.
-This is a two-dimensional array of
+each variable.
+This is a two-dimensional array of floating point values:

 - Shape \((n_o, n_v)\), where: